Generalizations of the Eierlegende-Wollmilchsau: Introduction

-\bold{Acknowledgments.} We are grateful to David Aulicino, Johannes Flake, and Andrea Thevis for helpful conversations relating to Section \ref{SS:Open}, and Dmitri Gekhtman and Vlad Markovic for helpful conversations relating to Section \ref{SS:Retracts}.
+\bold{Acknowledgments.} We are grateful to David Aulicino, Johannes Flake, and Andrea Thevis for helpful conversations relating to Section \ref{SS:Open}, Dmitri Gekhtman and Vlad Markovic for helpful conversations relating to Section \ref{SS:Retracts}, and the referee for detailed and helpful comments.
 During the preparation of this paper, the first author was partially supported by NSF Postdoctoral Fellowship DMS 1803625, and the second author was partially supported by a Clay Research Fellowship, NSF Grant DMS 1856155, and a Sloan Research Fellowship.